THE 2016 SWISS REGULATION OF DERIVATIVE CONTRACTS

-The FMIA covers organizational and behavior rules for all financial market infrastructures and sets out regulations for OTC derivative contracts as well as general requirements on market behavior rules, while the Financial Services Act (“FinSA”; entered into on 1st January 2016) governs the relationship between financial intermediaries and their clients for financial products.
+The FMIA covers organizational and behaviour rules for all financial market infrastructures and sets out regulations for OTC derivative contracts as well as general requirements on market behaviour rules, while the Financial Services Act (“FinSA”; entered into on 1st January 2016) governs the relationship between financial intermediaries and their clients for financial products.

 The FMIA is supplemented by the Financial Market Infrastructure Ordinance (“FMIO”).

 In addition, the FMIA delegates regulatory powers directly to the Swiss Financial Market Supervisory Authority (“FINMA”) to define reporting requirements for securities trading and for disclosure and takeover issues.
 FINMA’s Financial Market Infrastructure Ordinance (“FMIO-FINMA”) has therefore been enacted to also supplement the FMIA.

 The FMIO and FMIO-FINMA also entered into force on 1 January 2016.

 The FMIA is applicable to derivative contracts between financial counterparties (“FCP”) as well as non-financial counterparties (“NFCP”) (together herein known as “CP”).